MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Compute Providers FAQ.md

 ### What is the Compute Proxy Router?
 Compute Route is the software application that has a MOR address and negotiates the 2-sided market between Users and Providers.
 The Router registers and tracks Provider addresses and bids, processes Requests from Users and instructs the Compute Contract to credit eligible Providers for payment in MOR.

-### I have a powerful gaming computer, can I be a Compute provider?
+### I have a powerful gaming compute, can I be a Compute provider?
 Yes, absolutely, but keep in mind if you are providing compute it is important to have your system online and stable otherwise you will hurt your reputation.

 ### What is the minimum and recommended hardware configuration to be a Compute provider?